 - Wyoming

-If a person moves to Nevada who has an out-of-state CCW permit with Nevada concealed carry reciprocity, that out-of-state CCW permit remains valid for only sixty (60) days into his/her Nevada residency.
-So the person should apply for a Nevada CCW permit from his/her county of residence as soon as possible after moving.10
+If you move to Nevada with a reciprocal out-of-state CCW permit, that permit remains valid for only 60 days into your Nevada residency.
+So you should apply for a Nevada CCW permit from your new county of residence as soon as possible after moving.10

 For more information on Nevada concealed carry reciprocity, call the Nevada Department of Public Safety at (775) 684-4808.
 Also see our article about open carry reciprocity.